-The BRRI estimates that the country's annual demand for rice stands at 3.30 crore tons.
-The area for plantation increased in the last boro season.
+The BRRI estimates that the country's annual demand for rice stands at 3.30 crore tonnes.
+The area for plantation increased in the last boro rice season.
 There is also improvement in the yield.
-Farmers grew rice on 48.59 lakh hectares of land in the last boro season, up 8.58 percent from a year ago.
+Farmers grew rice on 48.59 lakh hectares of land in the last boro rice season, up 8.58 percent from a year ago, BBS data showed.
 Areas dedicated to the previous two crops - aus and aman - had also risen amid farmers' enthusiasm to cultivate rice on the back of higher prices prevailing in the domestic market for more than a year.
-Rice production in the aus season shot up 27 percent year-on-year to 27.09 lakh tones in 2017-18.
-Aman output rose 2.46 percent to 1.39 crore tones in the just concluded fiscal year 2017-18.
-The boro season starts in December-February and ends in April-May.
+Rice production in the aus season shot up 27 percent year-on-year to 27.09 lakh tonnes in 2017-18.
+Aman output rose 2.46 percent to 1.39 crore tonnes in the just concluded fiscal year.
+The boro rice season starts in December-February and ends in April-May.
 Planting of aus starts in April-May and the harvesting takes place in July-August, while the aman season begins in April-May and ends in November-December.
-(Parvez, August 02, 2018).

-1.2 Present Status of Bangladesh Agriculture
+1.2 Present status of Bangladesh agriculture

 Bangladesh is predominantly an agricultural country where agriculture sector plays a vital role in accelerating the economic growth.
 It is therefore important to have a profitable, sustainable and environment-friendly agricultural system in order to ensure long-term food security for people.
 Broad agriculture sector has been given the highest priority in order to make Bangladesh self-sufficient in food.
 The Government determined to develop the overall agriculture sector keeping in view of the goals set out in the Seventh Five Year Plan and National Agriculture Policy.
 Over the last few years, there has been an increasing trend in food production.
 Agriculture sector plays an important role in overall economic development of Bangladesh.
-The agricultural sector (crops, animal farming, forests and fishing) contributes 14.10 percent to the country's GDP (BBS, 2018), provides employment about 39 percent of the labour force according to Quarterly Labour Force Survey (2016-17).
+The agricultural sector (crops, animal farming, forests and fishing) contributes 14.10 (BBS, 2018) percent to the country's GDP, provides employment about 39 percent of the labour force according to Quarterly Labour Force Survey 2016-17.
 Moreover, agriculture is the source of wide range of consumer demanded agricultural commodity markets, especially in rural areas.
 GDP from Agriculture in Bangladesh increased to 10739.10 BDT Million in 2019 from 10468.80 BDT Million in 2018.
-GDP From Agriculture in Bangladesh averaged 9012.60 BDT Million from 2006 until 2019, reaching an alltime high of 10739.10 BDT Million in 2019 and a record low of 7017.10 BDT Million in 2006.(BBS, 2018).
+GDP From Agriculture in Bangladesh averaged 9012.60 BDT Million from 2006 until 2019, reaching an all-time high of 10739.10 BDT Million in 2019 and a record low of 7017.10 BDT Million in 2006.(BBS, 2019).

-According to the final estimate of BBS, the volume of food grains production in FY2015-16 stood at 388.17 lakh MT of which Aus accounted for 22.89 lakh MT, Aman 134.83 lakh MT, Boro 189.38 lakh MT, wheat 13.48 lakh MT and maize 27.59 lakh MT.
-In FY2016-17 food grains production stood at 388.14 lakh MT of which Aus accounted for 21.33 lakh MT, Aman 136.56 lakh MT, Boro 180.24 lakh MT, wheat 14.23 lakh MT and maize 35.78 lakh MT.
-Table 7.1 shows the food grains production status during the period from FY2008-09 to FY2016-17.
+According to the final estimate of BBS, the volume of food grains production in FY2015-16 stood at 388.17 lakh MT of which Aus accounted for 22.89 lakh MT, aman 134.83 lakh MT, boro rice 189.38 lakh MT, wheat 13.48 lakh MT and maize 27.59 lakh MT.
+In FY2016-17 food grains production stood at 388.14 lakh MT of which Aus accounted for 21.33 lakh MT, aman 136.56 lakh MT, boro rice 180.24 lakh MT, wheat 14.23 lakh MT and maize 35.78 lakh MT.
+Table 1.1 shows the food grains production status during the period from FY2008-09 to FY 2016-17.

-Table 1.1: Food Grains Production(In lakh MT.)
+Table 1.1: Food grains production (In lakh MT.)